-However, as shown earlier (see the section "Fifty Days Previous"), that could not have been on the day of First Fruits.
+It has been suggested that this baptism unto Moses occurred on the day of First Fruits.
+However, the timing does not work as we will see.
 Also, the sheaf of first fruits was typical of Christ's resurrection from the dead more than of His baptism which happened in the fall 3 1⁄2 years before.